SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/add-email-template.md

 2. Enter the title of the email in the **Subject** field.
 You can also add the subject in other languages by clicking ![icon][img1] (see [Translation]][1]).

-3. Select **Use signature in new email** to add your signature to new e-mails.
+3. Select **Use signature in new email** to add your signature to new emails.
 If you do not have a personal signature, the system signature will be used.

 4. Select **Show email dialog** to display the **New email** dialog when you create a new email based on this template.
 In this dialog you can enter data such as company, contact, and project, which is needed if the email template contains template variables.